 Training in the School of Politics & IR is provided through the following pathways:

 This course runs throughout your first two semesters and is normally mandatory for first-year research students (unless you already have significant research training from a previous degree).
 The course is part of our MRes programme and you work alongside students from those degrees.
 The course has three main objectives:

 The course is split in to two parts:

 Postgraduate Research Seminars

 These seminars are designed to complement the Qual/Quants course and allow research students to learn from their peers in a relaxed environment.
-The course consists of two hour seminars on a range of topics, including: teaching and study; research in the field; writing for journals; giving a conference paper.
+The course consists of weekly seminars on a range of topics, including: teaching and study; research in the field; writing for journals; giving a conference paper.
 All research students are expected to present a work-in-progress paper each year.
 Supervisors and other staff in the School are invited to attend and provide feedback on these presentations.

 Researcher Development Programme

 This programme is run by the College’s Learning Institute.
 The programme provides an extensive range of training courses, primarily in transferable skills.
 It also provides opportunities for you to meet other research students and post-docs from different departments and campuses, which can be a valuable and interesting experience.
 The programme is very varied and includes courses designed to help you with specific aspects of your PhD (e.g. ‘Writing your Thesis’, ‘The Viva’) as well as courses to help you develop more widely applicable skills (e.g. ‘Mindmapping and Speed Reading’, ‘Critical Thinking’).
 For more information see the Centre for Academic and Professional Development website.

 The LISS DTP provides training to PhD students based in SPIR, both students funded by the DTP and others.
 There is a variety of training on offer, such as reading groups led by students and/or academics and short courses, spanning areas such as: